anamba/docker-amber/README.md

 Includes:

-* Crystal 0.31.1
+* Crystal 0.32.0
 * Amber v0.31.0
 * guardian
-* Node 10.x
+* Node 12.x

 Working dir is `/home/app/myapp` (user is `app`).
 Default port is 3000.

 ## Versioning

-* Docker tags track Amber versions.
+* Docker tags track Amber minor versions.
-* Crystal version is selected based on what is supported by the target Amber version.
+* Crystal version is selected for compatibility with Amber version.
+* `latest` may not necessarily have a corresponding version tag.

 ## How to use